Outsider Art Fair

 The Outsider Art Fair or OAF is an international exhibition that features outsider artists who work in a variety of mediums.
 It is a biannual fair occurring in New York City and Paris, the former taking place in January and the latter in October.
 Plans were made for a Basel edition in 2018 to run alongside Art Basel, but has since been postponed until further notice.

 History

-The Outsider Art Fair was founded in New York in 1993 by Sanford Smith as a way to help outsider artists exhibit and showcase their work.
-In 2013 the fair was bought by the art dealer Andrew Edlin through the company Wide Open Arts, LLC.
-The Outsider Art Fair originated in New York, but under new leadership has been able to expand to Paris, the first edition of which took place in October 2013.
+The Outsider Art Fair was founded in New York in 1993 by Sanford L. Smith as a way to help outsider artists exhibit and showcase their work.

+In 2013, the fair was bought by the art dealer Andrew Edlin through the company Wide Open Arts, LLC.
+The Outsider Art Fair originated in New York, but has subsequently expanded to Paris, the first edition of which took place in October 2013.

 The fair takes place twice annually: with the New York edition taking place in January and the Paris edition in October.
-With owners changing hand so has the venue for the two editions, the New York happening at the Metropolitan Pavilion and Paris changing venue to Hôtel du Duc.
-The Paris venue has changed hands once again by moving to Atelier Richelieu in 2018.
-There was a plan to expand the fair to Basel in June 2018 that would take place along with Art Basel, but plans were subsequently called off in a statement by Andrew Edlin.
+The New York edition takes place at the Metropolitan Pavilion, with the Paris venue located in Hôtel du Duc.

+In 2018, the Paris venue moved to Atelier Richelieu.